Fania/magic/readme.md

 - [ ] add dropdown for shared lengths per order
 - [ ] fix mobile style again
 - [ ] finish defining data lists for ranges
-- [ ] change width/size to be based on height, not width
 - [ ] insert intersection observer sooner? at 150?
 - [ ] number overlay?
 - [ ] enable a fixed width rather than percentage to allow different line breaks in svg grid
 - [ ] make sure new theme is added to dropdown when saved
 - [ ] add pin-to-top / favourite feature for individual squares
-- [ ] make sure number svgs are readable for larger orders

 ### Art